-Students who major in English will complete 12 s.h. each in Literature and Language/Writing, as well as the capstone (3 s.h.).
-In addition, English majors will choose from among two concentrations (12 s.h.), made up of 3000 and 4000 level coursework in: Literature and Writing.
+Students who major in English will complete 12 credits each in Literature and Language/Writing, as well as the capstone (3 credits).
+In addition, English majors will choose from among two concentrations (12 credits), made up of 3000 and 4000 level coursework in: Literature and Writing.

-Language & Writing (12 s.h.)
+Language & Writing (12 credits)

-At least 6 s.h. must be in a foreign language.
+At least 6 credits must be in a foreign language.
 The remaining courses will be selected from:

-LAW 3200 Legal Research and Writing 3 s.h.
+LA AW 3200 Legal Research and Writing Introduction to Linguistics 3 credits

-LAN 3200 Introduction to Linguistics 3 s.h.
+LA AN 3200 3 credits

-ENG 3201 Business Writing 3 s.h.
+EI NG 3201 Business Writing 3 credits

-ENG 3210 Technical Writing 3 s.h.
+EI NG 3210 Technical Writing 3 credits

-ENG 3220 Advanced Grammar 3 s.h.
+EI NG 3220 Advanced Grammar 3 credits

-LAN 3300 Second Language Acquisition 3 s.h.
+L AN 3300 Second Language Acquisition 3 credits

-Literature (12 s.h.)
+Literature (12 credits)